GoogleCloudPlatform/gke-networking-recipes/ingress/single-cluster/ingress-custom-grpc-health-check/example/README.md

           secretName: hc-secret
 ```

-You will also need to configure the service to use HTTP/2:
+You will also need to configure the service to use HTTP/2,  please make sure the healthproxy listens over TLS

 - `fe-srv-ingress.yaml`